 Get In Touch!

-If you are interested in becoming a member, collect a membership form from Dereham Station.
-To become volunteers, please get in touch with our Volunteer Co-Ordinators.
-You can e-mail them on firstname.lastname@example.org, or alternatively come along to Dereham station, and tell us you want to get involved.
+If you are interested in becoming a member, click here find out more information and sign up now online.
+If you're already members and want to become volunteers, please get in touch with our Volunteer Co-Ordinators - you can e-mail them on firstname.lastname@example.org, or alternatively come along to Dereham/Wymondham Abbey stations, and tell us you want to get involved.
 We will then point you in the right direction.